Peshawari Kadhai Gosht Recipe

 Tomatoes added to the pan.

-Remove the pan from heat and let the tomatoes cool down for 10-15 minutes.
+Step 5: Remove the pan from the heat and let the tomatoes cool down for 10-15 minutes.

-Take out the tomatoes from the water using a tong and discard the water.
+Step 6: Remove the tomatoes from the water with a tong, then discard the water.

-Peel the skin of the tomatoes by pulling them from the bottom cuts.
+Step 7: Peel the tomatoes by pulling the skin from the bottom cut.
 Set the peeled tomatoes aside.

 Pan covered with a lid.

-Heat ½ cup ghee in a pan over high heat.
+Step 8: Heat ยฝ cup ghee in a pan over high heat.

 Ghee heating in a pan.

-When the ghee is hot, add 2 pounds (1 kg) bone-in mutton (cut into 1 and ½ inch pieces) and 2 teaspoon salt and saute for 4-5 minutes.
+Step 9: When the ghee is hot, add 2 pounds (1 kg) bone-in mutton (cut into 1 and ยฝ-inch pieces) and 2 teaspoon salt, and sauté for 4-5 minutes.

 Mutton and salt added to the pan.